-Through bacterial action, decomposition of biomass in the absence of oxygen is the process of anaerobic digestion (AD).
+Through bacterial action, decomposition of biomass in the lack of oxygen is the process of anaerobic digestion (AD).
 This process is also a process of fermentation and developed the mixtures of gaseous products such as carbon monoxide and hydrogen.
-Biogas is produced by the anaerobic fermentation which can be used for heating, cooking and as fuel for internal combustion engines.
-Biogas is the type of fermentation, this is called biogas fermentation which is a microbiological process.
-Through the action of microorganism, livestock manure, agricultural and industrial waste is a various kind of organic matter that can be converted into methane in anaerobic conditions.
-Methane can be compared with other fuels which can generate less carbon dioxide and produces fewer atmospheric pollutants per unit of energy (Li, Luo and Lu 2017).
+Biogas is produced by the anaerobic fermentation which can be used for cooking, heating and as fuel for internal ignition engines.
+Biogas is the type of fermentation, this is called biogas fermentation, which is a microbiological process.
+Through the action of microorganism, livestock manure, straw and agricultural and industrial waste is a various kind of organic matter that can be converted into methane in anaerobic conditions.
+Methane can be linked with other fuels which can generate less carbon dioxide and thus, produce lesser atmospheric pollutants per unit of energy (Li, Luo and Lu 2017).